SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 - [https://www.scaleway.com/en/docs/manage-cloud-servers-with-scaleway-cli/](https://www.scaleway.com/en/docs/manage-cloud-servers-with-scaleway-cli/)
 - [https://www.scaleway.com/en/docs/configure-new-ssh-key/](https://www.scaleway.com/en/docs/configure-new-ssh-key/)

-It is pretty simple and should not take longer than 15 minutes.

 If you want to use a GPU, you have to open a support ticket because GPUs are not available after creating a new account.
 The process takes approx. 24 hours.
 This step however is entirely optional.
-You can follow this guide even without a GPU, too.
+You can follow this guide even without a GPU.

 **An important note:** When you follow this guide, you will have to pay for your used resources.
 Luckily Scaleway is very cheap, but you should expect to pay up to 5 €.

-We will use the [NIH Chest X-ray Dataset](https://www.notion.so/Blog-Post-d34e95cea0844332abb8f8d76b40f788) and build a model to detect pneumonia in an X-ray image.
-The whole dataset consists of 112,120 X-ray images with disease labels from 30,805 unique patients and has a size of 42 GB.
-Because it would take a tone of time to down- and upload this dataset, I will only use a subset (~ 1,400 images).
+We will use the [NIH Chest x-ray Dataset](https://www.notion.so/Blog-Post-d34e95cea0844332abb8f8d76b40f788) and build a model to detect Pneumonia in an x-ray image.
+The whole dataset consists of 112,120 x-ray images with disease labels from 30,805 unique patients and has a size of 42 GB.
+Because it would take a tone of time to down- and upload this dataset, I will only use a subset of ~ 1,400 images.
 That is enough to train a model, but if you want to, you can work with the whole dataset as well.

 <br>
 <br>